CKRancher/rancher/README.md

 <details><summary>Configuring helm and tiller</summary>

 Let's check helm's version.
-From the output we can see beside the version that the server component (tiller) is not installed.
+From the output we can see beside the version that the server side component (tiller) is not installed.

 ```bash
 $ helm version